cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 ## RKE

-On a system that has access (22/tcp and 6443/tcp) to the nodes you have built to host the Rancher server cluster, use the sample below create the `rancher-cluster.yml` file.
+On a system that has access (22/tcp and 6443/tcp) to the nodes you have built to host the Rancher Server cluster, use the sample below create the `rancher-cluster.yml` file.
 Define your nodes and fill out the details for the private registry.

 See [Install Kubernetes with RKE]({{< baseurl >}}/rancher/v2.x/en/installation/ha/kubernetes-rke/) for more details on the options available.